SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/SE_Hosts_Feature/Assign_Host_to_Appointment_Record.md

 parent: Standard Features
 ---

 Event Hosts work in conjunction with registrant's appointment records to allow event managers to assign hosts to appointments.
-This can be helpful to understand how many people are assgined to each campus tour guide or how many students may be visiting with a particular coach.
+This can be help the event manager understand how many people are assgined to each campus tour guide or how many students may be visiting with a particular coach.

 # Assigning a Host to a Registrant's Appointment Record